George Cassidy (jazz musician): The Springfields, The Regal Band and legacy

 In 1960, Cassidy joined The Springfields in the Republic of Ireland.
-He was invited to join following a stint in a beat showband in Belfast.
+He was invited to join following a stints in a beat band and a show band in Belfast known as The Skyliners.
 Cassidy garnered attention playing in the Plaza Ballroom, Belfast.
-He was a part of their first music ensemble and would play in various venues such as ballrooms.
-He returned to Belfast after feeling homesick.
+He was a part of their first music ensemble and would play in various venues such as ballrooms and function rooms.

-Cassidy performed in various charitable, community, historic and remembrance events throughout Northern Ireland, such as annually at the Black Parade.
-The band was considered one of the most prominent musical groups in the country during the late 20th century, achieving critical acclaim and cultivating a dedicated fanbase through their energetic live performances and strong audience engagement.
+Cassidy performed in various charitable, community, historic and remembrance events throughout Northern Ireland, such as annually at the Battle of the Somme Memorial Parade, Black Parade and Orangeman's Day.
+They led Orange Lodge Dundonald Purple Vine with the Holywood District under the North Down Combine.
+The Regal Accordion & Saxophone Band was considered one of the most prominent musical groups in the country during the late 20th century, achieving critical acclaim and cultivating a dedicated fanbase through their energetic live performances and strong audience engagement.
 The Regal took lead of many parades, Cassidy was lead saxophonist.
-Aside from the centerpiece instruments - accordion and saxophone, the band also had trumpet players, and in percussion - snare drum, clash cymbals and bass drum.
+Aside from the centerpiece instruments - accordion and saxophone, the band also had clarinet and trumpet players, and in percussion - snare drum, clash cymbals and bass drum.
 Cassidy with The Regal performed a number of times at The Grand Opera House, supporting act for Donald Peers and Nancy Whiskey.
 The sold-out event led them to return for a grand performance.

 The band picked up songs outside the traditional songs played in the 20th century in Northern Ireland, such as When the Saints go marching in, Hokey Cokey, and Lily of Laguna.
 These performances made them very popular in areas around Belfast, Lisburn, Carrickfergus and Derry.
 They performed at various community and social events, in November 1987, they performed to support BBC Children in Need.

 In September 1970, George Magill, conductor of The Regal Band arranged for their performance in regards to the Championship bands contest, at UEFA European Cup Winners' Cup tie between Linfield FC and Manchester City.
 Being a staple on remembrance day events, the Regal Band led on Remembrance Day, 11 November 1972, during the wreath-laying ceremony and sounding of "The Last Post".

 In August 1985, The Regal Band gave their recitals at the Donaghadee Young Defenders band contest during the towns Festival Week, showing their "marvellous brand of music - marvellous sound from a multitude of different instruments".
 Following the contest, The Regal were presented with the award, amidst the applause the crowds and other bands taking part.